X

 From a financial point of view, the cost per beer for homebrew is much lower.

-But you have to sell more than 260 worth of beer to cover the costs of the equipment and get started.
+But you must sell more than 260 worth of beer to cover the equipment costs and get started.

-After this point, making your own beer will save you about 77 cents per beer.
+After this point, making your beer will save you about 77 cents per beer.

-You will upgrade your equipment many times, try out many different things, and waste whole batches because they go bad.
+You will upgrade your equipment many times, try many different things, and waste whole batches because they go wrong.

 Sometimes, you’ll also give away thousands of pours to neighbors, friends, and family.